Independent Contractors Vs Employees: Knowing the Difference Makes All the Difference

 - What is the nature and degree of the employer’s control?

 In addition to adhering to the IRS’ and DOL’s employee/independent contractor classification rules, you can ensure compliance with Asure Software’s People Success Platform.
-Asure can help you navigate the complicated and confusing aspects of FLSA and ACA compliance with a streamlined, single database system to secure tax and labour compliance and reduce headaches.
+Asure can help you navigate the complicated and confusing aspects of FLSA and ACA compliance with a streamlined, single database system to secure tax and labor compliance and reduce headaches.